 1. Symptoms

-Today is my first round of check-ups, and the patients are complaining that most of their internet connections at the sites are slower than before the system upgrade.
-Some sites experience intermittent connectivity issues, while others can’t connect at all.
-Initially, they were using 10 Mbps Ethernet, which was very stable and had excellent performance.
-After upgrading to a 100 Mbps system, these symptoms appeared.
-The number of users hasn’t increased, and no large or multimedia applications have been enabled.
+Today was my first round of check-ups, and patients are reporting that many of their internet connections are slower than before the system upgrade.
+Some sites are facing intermittent connectivity issues, while others are unable to connect at all.
+Previously, they were using a stable 10 Mbps Ethernet connection with excellent performance.
+However, after upgrading to a 100 Mbps system, these problems started occurring.
+The number of users has not increased, and no large or multimedia applications have been introduced, yet the issue of a slow internet connection persists.

 2. Diagnosis Process